SchoolGate

 Brainstormed project ideas and defined the concept of an RFID-based school access system.
 Researched required components and planned the overall architecture.

 Discussed the project with the lab assistant.
-Selected key components (RFID reader, servo motor, OLED display) and set up the development environment.
+Selected key components (RFID reader, servo motor, OLED display) and ordered all hardware components.

 Hardware